NYC mandates vaccinations for public school teachers, staff

 School starts Sept.
 13 for the city’s roughly 1 million public school students.

-It’s not immediately clear how unions representing teachers and other school employees will react.
-The city Education Department says it’s discussing the matter with them.

-The announcement comes as New York and some other cities and states have been fighting the virus’ highly contagious delta variant by ratcheting up pressure to get more people inoculated.
+New York and some other cities and states have been fighting the virus’ highly contagious delta variant by ratcheting up pressure to get more people inoculated.

 New York City last week began requiring proof of vaccination t o enter restaurant dining rooms, gyms and many other public places, a first-in-the-nation policy that a few other cities have copied since it was announced.
 Meanwhile, New York state announced last week that hospital and nursing home workers would have to get inoculated.